Responsible Hospitality Network Of Leading Hotel Companies Relaunches As The Sustainable Hospitality Alliance

 The Sustainable Hospitality Alliance offers a range of free tools and resources to enable every hotel to operate responsibly and grow sustainably, in addition to developing collaborative programmes that bring together the hospitality industry with public sector, non-profit and other strategic partners.
 To find out more about their work, visit www.sustainablehospitalityalliance.org.

-About Sustainable Hospitality Alliance
+About the Sustainable Hospitality Alliance